BhaveshKapil/Image-Colorization/README.md

 ### 1.6- Putting everything together

-This class brings together all the previous parts and implements a few methods to take care of training our complete model.
-Let's investigate it.
+This class brings together all the previous components and incorporates several techniques to handle the training of our complete model.
+Let's examine it.

-Then, we first train the discriminator by using backward_D method in which we feed the fake images produced by generator to the discriminator (make sure to detach them from the generator's graph so that they act as a constant to the discriminator, like normal images) and label them as fake.
-Then we feed a batch of real images from training set to the discriminator and label them as real.
-We add up the two losses for fake and real and take the average and then call the backward on the final loss.
+Firstly, we initiate the training of the discriminator using the backward_D method.
+In this process, we provide the discriminator with the fake images generated by the generator.
+It's important to detach these images from the generator's graph so that they are treated as constant inputs to the discriminator, just like real images.
+We label these fake images accordingly.
+Subsequently, we feed a batch of real images from the training set to the discriminator and label them as real.
+We calculate the losses separately for the fake and real images, sum them up, take the average, and perform a backward pass on the final loss.

-Now, we can train the generator.
-In backward_G method we feed the discriminator the fake image and try to fool it by assigning real labels to them and calculating the adversarial loss.
-As I mentioned earlier, we use L1 loss as well and compute the distance between the predicted two channels and the target two channels and multiply this loss by a coefficient (which is 100 in our case) to balance the two losses and then add this loss to the adversarial loss.
-Then we call the backward method of the loss.
+Next, we proceed to train the generator using the backward_G method.
+Here, we provide the discriminator with the fake images and attempt to deceive it by assigning real labels to these images.
+We calculate the adversarial loss in this process.
+Additionally, we utilize the L1 loss to measure the difference between the predicted and target channels, multiplying it by a coefficient (which is set to 100 in our case) to balance the two losses.
+We then add this loss to the adversarial loss and perform a backward pass on the combined loss.

+In summary, the class integrates all the previous parts and applies specific methods to facilitate the training of our complete model.

 ```python